craftcms/docs/docs/commerce/3.x/config-settings.md

 </div>

 How long a cart should go without being updated before it’s considered inactive.
-(Defaults to one hour.)

 See [craft\helpers\ConfigHelper::durationInSeconds()](craft3:craft\helpers\ConfigHelper::durationInSeconds()) for a list of supported value types.